Pain In the Neck!!

 - Frequently raise your arms above your head as you look up.

 - Active exercises: You can do exercises to strengthen the muscles in your neck regularly.
-There is more evidence to support the use of dynamic exercises for managing neck pain.
+There is more evidence to support the use of dynamic exercises for managing discomfort.

-- When starting exercises, start gradually and increase the level of intensity as you feel comfortable and without aggravating your pain.
+- When starting exercises, start gradually and increase the level of intensity as you feel comfortable and without aggravating your soreness.

 - Remember the importance of having a good posture.
 That said, there is no perfect posture, but adapting a frequent change in posture and limiting the time that you remain in one position or posture helps.